ansible-collections/community.sops/docs/docsite/rst/guide.rst

 Once this step has been taken care of, you can use all plugins and modules (on ``localhost``) from community.sops in the execution environment.

-Setting up sops
+Setting up SOPS
 ---------------

-From now on this guide assumes that you have installed Mozilla SOPS.
+From now on this guide assumes that you have installed SOPS.

 For simplicity, you can work with GPG keys.
 If you do not have one, or do not want to use yours, you can run ``gpg --quick-generate-key me@example.com`` to create a GPG key for the user ID ``me@example.com``.
 You will need its 40 hex-digit key ID that is printed at the end.
 The first step is to create a ``.sops.yaml`` file in the directory tree you are working in: